se1exin/face-detect-mqtt/README.md

 # Face Detect MQTT
-Face detector that emits MQTT events when a face is detected and not detected.
+Face or Pose detector that emits MQTT events when a face or human body is detected and not detected.

 I built this as an alternative to using PIR motion sensors to turn on the lights in my office.
 I found that when sitting at my computer (somewhat motionless), the PIR motion sensors stop detecting